mahouboy23/IB-notes/MATH INTERNAL ASSESMENT.md

 Mean WPM: 41.74
 Standard Deviation: 4.03

-give me a python code that converts the csv file into
+give me a python code that converts the csv file into well presented table of data